a-delma/Dice/README.md

 - `test-null.roll` - test comparison of variables with null.
 This is a **positive** test.

+- `test-struct-declaration.roll` - test struct declarations.
+This is a **positive** test.

+- `test-struct-init.roll` - test for the initialization and assignment of a struct.
+This is a **positive** test.

+- `test-struct-access.roll` - test for extracting a field from a struct.
+This is a **positive** test.

+- `test-struct-nested` - test for structs that contain other structs.
+Tests both initialization and access of the inner fields.
+This is a **positive** test.

+- `test-struct-closure` - test to ensure that structs can be stored in the the closure of function call.
+This is a **positive** test.

+- `test-struct-return` - test to ensure that structs are returned from functions correctly.
+This is a **positive** test.

 We validate all tests using the modified version of the `testall.sh` file from MicroC (which itself uses diff and checks its output against a golden standard).